darthwalsh/bin/apps/FitnessTracker.md

 First, if the fitness tracker sees I wake up at 8AM and take dozens of steps, a smart alarm would skip buzzing.
 But Withings always triggers needlessly.
 It might be possible to automate a fix, but would need the sleep tracker which can fire events: https://ifttt.com/WithingsSleep

 Second, the Smart Wakeup is supposed to buzz sometime between 9-10 based on when I'm sleeping most lightly.
 But as far as I can tell, it always fires right at 9AM.
 [Others report the same thing](https://www.reddit.com/r/withings/comments/107fzm6/withings_smart_wake_alarm_does_not_work/).
+### Can't manually add sleep/naps
+There's no way from the app to add a sleep if it didn't track anything.
+And they removed nap detection.
+Can't import from Google Fit, but can export *to* Google Fit and can manually add sleep in Fit so maybe that should be the source of truth?
+- [ ] Check on import quality 🛫 2024-12-29
 ## Microsoft Band 2
 For a few years around 2015